nlesc-dirac/sagecal/INSTALL.md

 ```
 to make a symbolic link to libgfortran.so.5 or whatever version that is installed.

-To only build *libdirac.a* library, use *-DLIB_ONLY=1* option.
+To only build *libdirac* library, use *-DLIB_ONLY=1* option.
 This library can be used with pkg-config using *lib/pkgconfig/libdirac.pc*.

 ### Requirements for older installations
 #### das5